Promote, Enhance, and Support Pitt Business

 Section A. Board of Directors.

-a.
-Seats on the Board may be filled by individuals outside of the Pittsburgh region.
-These individuals will do everything possible to attend the annual alumni awards program held each spring but will not be required to attend.
-To the extent possible, these individuals will participate in other board meetings via teleconference or webconferencing calls during the year.
+- The Board shall consist of at most thirty-five voting members.
+A) Minimum of 25 stateside domestic members; Unlimited international members.
+Individuals outside of the Pittsburgh region will do everything possible to attend the annual alumni awards program held each spring but will not be required to attend.
+To the extent possible, these individuals will participate in other board meetings via teleconference or web-conferencing calls during the year.
+B) All Board members are required to attend at least two board meetings per year, in person or by joining virtually, to retain in good standing with their board membership.

-The Board shall plan, set and implement the policies and objectives for the association.
+- The Board shall plan, set and implement the policies and objectives for the association.

-The President shall preside at all Board meetings and shall be responsible that the directives for the Board are carried out.
+- The President shall preside at all Board meetings and shall be responsible that the directives for the Board are carried out.

-Members of the Board shall be selected to a term of three years.
+- Members of the Board shall be selected to a term of three years.
 Each elected Board member shall serve for no more than three (3) consecutive three-year terms.
 The member may be reelected after a one-year period of absence from the Board.

-Any present or past Member of the Board who has served at least two three-year terms may be nominated by the Nominating Committee as a director emeritus.
+- Any present or past Member of the Board who has served at least two three-year terms may be nominated by the Nominating Committee as a director emeritus.

-The Nominating Committee shall establish the criteria to be used in determining which, if any, present or past members should be so nominated, however, such criteria will include consideration of contributions of such prospective director emeritus to the University in general and to the Business School in particular.
+- The Nominating Committee shall establish the criteria to be used in determining which, if any, present or past members should be so nominated, however, such criteria will include consideration of contributions of such prospective director emeritus to the University in general and to the Business School in particular.
 All nominations for director emeritus will be submitted for vote at the Spring Meeting of the Business Alumni Association and shall be elected by a majority vote of the members present at such meeting.
 A director emeritus shall not have the power to vote and shall be in addition to (and not be included) in the authorized number of Board of Director positions.
 A director emeritus shall be eligible to attend and participate at meetings of the Business Alumni Association Board, serve on any committee of the Board, and perform all functions of a director other than voting.
 If appointed to serve on a committee, a director emeritus shall be counted for quorum purposes at Committee meetings and shall have a vote at such meetings.

 Section B. Officers

-The officers of the Association shall consist of the President, the First Vice President and the Second Vice President.
+The elected officers of the Association shall consist of the President, the First Vice President and the Second Vice President.

 ARTICLE VI.
 NOMINATIONS COMMITTEE

-Membership on this committee will be limited to four consecutive years.
+- Membership on this committee will be limited to four consecutive years.
 Board members may rejoin this committee after a one year absence.

 Section B. The Committee shall select candidates for the Board whose capabilities and willingness to serve will be in the best interests of the Association, the School and the University.